The Road From Zakopane to Morskie Oko: A Complete Guide Of What Not To Do

 Travel exposes stupidity.
 And rarely is my foolishness more apparent than when I attempt ill-fated minimalist travel adventures in towns and regions I can barely pronounce.

-Of all the travel planning blunders in my time, my misjudgement and misplanning in the wilderness of Southern Poland rank near to top of my personal (and growing) list of epic travel fails, falling somewhere between camping on Krk Island in Croatia in summer and regularly forgetting to pack socks.
+Of all the travel planning blunders I’ve made, my misjudgement and misplanning in the wilderness of Southern Poland rank near the top of my personal (and growing) list of epic travel fails.
+(Falling somewhere between camping on Krk Island in Croatia in summer and regularly forgetting to pack socks.)

 If there’s ever been an example of what NOT to do while planning a trip to Zakopane and the High Tatras, this is it.
 Don’t make the same mistakes I did—avoid these silly travel gaffes and don’t miss out on Poland’s most spectacular natural region:

-Why give yourself more than a couple days to see the region?
+Why give yourself more than a couple of days to see the region?
 Some of the best hiking trails in Poland, dense forests, and wildlife surround you.
-The air is crisp and clean, the vistas awe-inspiring.
-But you’re quick on your feet; you’ll fit it all in.
-And besides, everything always goes according to plan.

 Morskie Oko